nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 concurrent changes to the "max courses" of a student, and changes to the "places" of a course, do conflict because those event types are within the group's consistency boundary.

-The extra steps also show the command method of enduring objects in a group can be executed, but only if the events they trigger are within the consistency boundary of the group.
+The extra steps also show the command methods of enduring objects in a group can be executed, but only if the events they trigger are within the consistency boundary of the group.
 New events from the group and from its enduring objects are collected when a group is saved.